bihor/tinyaccordion/README.md

 - Breaking: all plugins must be changed via an update-script (in the install-tool)!
 - Breaking: the Viewhelper cam:addPublicResources was removed.
 - Breaking: removed the templates for Camaliga (can be solved with Camaliga).

+Changes in version 8.1:
+- Refactored with the rector-tool.
+- setup.txt and constants.txt renamed to .typoscript.